mariamabdul/large-data-website/personas.md

 **Technology skills**

 - Knows almost everthing about technology
-- Has a smart phone, tablet, smart TV, laptop
+- Has a smart phone, tablet, laptop

 **Likes**

-- Going out with freinds in the weekend
+- Going to bird show and taking pictures of falcons
-- Learning about nature to get inspired with her work
+- Learning about falcons to get inspired for her science project

 **Dislikes**

-- People that steal other peoples work without lisence
+- People that copy other peoples work without asking
 - Information that is too complicated and not visual

 ### What would help?